jad-debugs/Face-Detector/README.md

 # Face Detector

-based on your main camera, the program will detect your face and highlight it with a green box.
+based on your main camera, the program will detect all faces and highlight them with a green box.
 Try on your machine!

  you need opencv for this:
  ```pip install opencv-python```